Brute force protection¶

 The maximum delay is 25 seconds.

-After a successful login the attempts will be cleared.
+After a successfull login the attempts will be cleared.
 And once a user is properly authenticated they will not longer be hit by the delay.

 On most setups Nextcloud will work out of the box without any issues.
 If you run into a situation where login is often very slow for all users the first step is to inspect the bruteforce_attempts table.
 There you can see which IP addresses are actually throttled.